 During the period January 1, 2012 through October 11, 2012, Wexford provided certain professional services to us, for which we were billed approximately \$0.1 million.
 On October 11, 2012, we entered into an advisory services agreement with Wexford under which Wexford agreed to provide us with general financial and strategic advisory services related to our business in return for an annual fee of \$500,000, plus reasonable out-of-pocket expenses.
 This agreement has a term of two years and will continue for additional one-year periods unless terminated in writing by either party at least ten days prior to the expiration of the then current term.
 The agreement may be terminated at any time by either party upon 30 days' prior written notice.
 In the event we terminate the agreement, we are obligated to pay all amounts due through the remaining term of the agreement.
 In addition, under the terms of the agreement we have agreed to pay Wexford to-be-negotiated market-based fees approved by our independent directors for such services as may be provided by Wexford at our request in connection with future acquisitions and divestitures, financings or other transactions.
 The services provided by Wexford under the advisory services agreement will not extend to our day-to-day business or operations.
 In this agreement, we have agreed to indemnify Wexford and its affiliates from any and all losses arising out of or in connection with the agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
-We incurred total costs of \$0.3 million and \$0.2 million during the six months ended June 30, 2013 and the year ended December 31, 2012, respectively, under this advisory services agreement and, as of June 30, 2013 and December 31, 2012, we owed Wexford \$0 and \$0.1 million, respectively, under this agreement.
+We incurred total costs of \$0.2 million during the year ended December 31, 2012 under this advisory services agreement and, as of December 31, 2012, we owed Wexford \$0.1 million under this agreement.
 We did not incur any costs for professional services from Wexford during the years ended December 31, 2011 and 2010.